Apple event reveals new iPhone 15. Here are the biggest changes — and its surprising new price.

 Should I upgrade my iPhone?

-About 25% of Apple's 1.2 billion iPhone users haven't upgraded their phones in four years, according to Ives.
+About 25% of Apple's 1.2 billion iPhone users haven't upgraded their phones in four years, according to Wedbush Securities analyst Dan Ives.
 Some of those 300 million people with older iPhones may be wondering if it's time to open their wallets and get a new device this year.

 Still, it can be tough to determine when it's time to retire your old phone and switch to the latest iPhone.
 Much of that decision could depend on what type of handset you currently use, with owners of newer models having less of a reason to upgrade, Olivier Blanchard, a research director at tech research firm The Futurum Group, told CBS MoneyWatch